 Parents Helping Parents

 Hearing that your child might have a special need can be overwhelming and uncertain.
-Parents Helping Parents is a resource center that provides information, referrals, training, family support, and outreach to families of children with special needs.
+Parents Helping Parents is a family resource center that provides information, referrals, training, family support, and outreach to families of children with special needs.

 (805) 543-3277 (San Luis Obispo)